Federal Offenses are Prosecuted in United States District Courts

 - Class C — 5 days–30 days

-The classifications are used primarily in determining additional consequences of sentencing, such as the allowable term of supervised release and whether charges may be brought by indictment or information.
+The classifications of federal charges in Michigan are used primarily in determining additional consequences of sentencing, such as the allowable term of supervised release and whether the government charges by indictment, complaint, or information.

-Felonies must be brought by indictment unless defendant waives and misdemeanors may be charged by indictment, information or complaint.
-All felony offenses must be tried before a district court judge.
+Felonies must be charged by indictment or complaint unless the defendant waives indictment.
+Misdemeanors may be charged by indictment, information, ticket, or complaint.
+All felony offenses are tried before a district court judge.
 Misdemeanors may be tried before a magistrate judge when the defendant consents in writing.

 Federal Prosecutors – The United States Attorney’s Office